 Facebook offers socially savvy real estate agents a brilliant way to connect with the community they operate in as well potential buyers and renters.

 People connect with your office based on proximity to where they live.
 Ask yourself this question… You live in Paddington, Sydney, and you like to keep up-to-date on the property market and news.
 Would you a) connect with real estate offices within the suburb you live in and surrounding suburbs or b) connect with real estate offices 10-20kms away?
-Every real estate agent gets caught up with how many ‘likes’ and fans can they get and from where.
+Every real estate agent marketing website gets caught up with how many ‘likes’ and fans can they get and from where.
 The reality is the quality in your fan base will generally congregate within close proximity to your actual office.
 For this reason, your page should be area and community focused, and an informative platform designed around what’s going on in your local area.

 Having relevance to your audience lies with consistent and consumer driven content.
 Content that entices engagement and is considered valuable to your audience from an area point-of-view.
 For this reason, and many others you should use Facebook as news platform.
 Become a thought leader in the area you operate in, and build connections so that when your fans feel the need to connect with you on a property buying level they are already comfortable with your knowledge and understanding of both the property market and local area that you operate in.
 This is the key to becoming a trusted brand on social media, and a great source of information for potential customers coming across your page seeking relevance to their search.

 1. Post Helpful Content and Tips